kendyteng/kendyteng.github.io/join_us/index.md

 layout: default
 ---

-We are currently looking for **research assistants**, and **postgraduate** and **undergraduate researchers** to join our lab!
+We are currently looking **postgraduate** and **undergraduate researchers** to join our lab!

-If you are interested in animal welfare and/or epidemiology and the OWEL Lab, please don't hesitate to contact us for more information!
+If you are interested in animal welfare and/or veterinary epidemiology and the OWEL Lab, please don't hesitate to contact us for more information!

 [[<i class="fa fa-envelope-o"></i>](mailto:kendy.t.teng@gmail.com){: .awe-ico }]